sdss/lvmgort/docs/sphinx/index.rst

-lvmbrain's documentation
+lvmtrurl's documentation
 ========================

-This is the documentation for the SDSS Python product lvmbrain.
-The current version is |lvmbrain_version|.
+This is the documentation for the SDSS Python product lvmtrurl.
+The current version is |lvmtrurl_version|.
 You can install the package by doing

 .. code-block:: console

-  $ pip install lvmbrain
+  $ pip install lvmtrurl

 Contents